dpirie/torrents/README.md

 * Will require some [configuration](https://github.com/sebgl/htpc-download-box#configuration-2) after things are running, to orchestrate all the containers.
 * The private torrent site I use is natively indexed by Sonarr, so I don't have to run Jackett or a VPN.

+### Jackett, Radarr and NZBGet

+Inspiration and most of the configs are based on [this article](https://github.com/sebgl/htpc-download-box).
+* Note the port-mapping for nzbget isn't straight through.
+I was getting port conflicts from deluge.
+* You need both a Usenet Indexer and Usenet Provider.
+In both cases, you can try and futz around with free, but you'll have better luck paying a small amount for each.

 ### Handbrake

 The HDHomeRun device and Plex PVR just record the raw MPEG2 stream.
 This is fine for shows that I watch and delete, but for shows I want to archive, I transcode them so they're much smaller for long-term storage.